-Caution: This Sex Story contains strong sexual content, including Ma/Fa, Ma/ft, Fa/Fa, ft/ft, Ma/mt, Mult, Consensual, Romantic, Lolita, Gay, Lesbian, Heterosexual, Science Fiction, Group Sex, Harem, First, Oral Sex, Anal Sex, Sex Toys, Pregnancy, Slow, Violent,
+Caution: This Sex Story contains strong sexual content, including Ma/Fa, Ma/ft, Fa/Fa, ft/ft, Ma/mt, Mult, Consensual, Romantic, Gay, Lesbian, Heterosexual, Science Fiction, Group Sex, Harem, Anal Sex, First, Oral Sex, Pregnancy, Sex Toys, Slow, Violent,

 Desc: Sex Story: Prologue - Henry Buchanan is a professional engineer.
 He takes on some of the more difficult problems, for many large companies.
 An earthquake alters his life, when he finds he has long hidden neighbours.
 He must now use all his knowledge to save not only them, but all of humanity.